 Following the Admissions interview, a final application review takes place.
 Candidates will be notified of the decision within ten days.

 For MBA programmes commencing in August 2018, we are accepting applications from October 1st 2017.
-Some key deadline dates to ensure you get your application in by are 27th November 2017 and 26th February 2018.
+Some key application deadline dates in order to be considered for MBA scholarships are 27th November 2017, 26th February 2018 and 27th April 2018.

 We encourage all interested candidates to submit their applications as early as possible in order to be best placed for any scholarship offers and to avoid disappointment.
 We receive a high volume of applications and competition for places on the MBA programme is intense.

 International candidates are advised to apply as early as possible to ensure sufficient time for processing visa applications.